lizhi941/docker-bacula-opensource-new/docs/menu.md

 you can know the relactions by the figure below

 Bacula appliction interactions.

 ![](/docs/images/1-1.jpg)

-* Database server VS bacula-db-mysql-data bacula-db-mysql
+* Database server VS bacula-db-mysql-data and  bacula-db-mysql

 Of course you can use Postgresql or SQLLite but now use Mysql here.